This blog entry is about the city of Claremont.

 There’s also the radio station KSPC (88.7), which I can sometimes hear thirty or so miles away.
 Frank Zappa and the Dust Brothers both had shows there at one time, as did DJ Superstar.
 When Paul and I popped in, we ran into Steven Hertz, host of the Videogame Music Show.
 We crashed the studio to find Happy Hollows setting up for a live performance to precede their gig at No-Chella.

 THEATER, FILM & TV

 Claremont is currently home to just one movie theater, Laemmle’s Claremont 5.
-Though a multiplex, the Laemmle’s chain show a good selection of first-run, independent and foreign films.
+Though a multiplex, the Laemmle’s chain shows a good selection of first-run, independent, and foreign films.
 The Claremont 5 opened on the location of an abandoned citrus packing plant.

-Claremont was formerly home the 540-seat, single screen Village Theatre.
-It was by Sumner Spaulding, who also designed Harold Lloyd‘s Green Acres and the Avalon Theatre in Avalon.
+Claremont was formerly home to the 540-seat, single-screen Village Theatre.
+It was designed by Sumner Spaulding, who also designed Harold Lloyd‘s Green Acres and the Avalon Theatre in Avalon.
 It opened in 1939 but I have no information as to when it closed.

 FURTHER READING AND VIEWING

 If you’d like to read more about Claremont, there is Wayne L. McElreavy‘s Claremont (2012) — part of the Images of America series.
 For viewing, Visiting…With Huell Howser episode #1511, “Citrus Packing House,” delved more deeply into the culture and history of Claremont than the title might suggest.